saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 Take a look at the top of the config file.
 There are several important elements here that can be modified.
 *   The `apiVersion` is the SauceCTL API Version
 *   The `sauce` information.
 Here is where you will put information that will be passed to sauce and can be used for debugging tests, such as the name, `build` number from your CI tool, and number of machines you would like to run concurrently
 *   The `cypress` information tells your cypress tests where to look for the test configuration file, and which version of cypress you are running
 *   The `suites` information includes the name, browser, and the configuration for your test suites such as what types of file names to look for to run as tests, and other metadata that is passed to the Sauce Labs dashboard for running tests and displaying results.
 *   The `docker` information includes, in this case, instructions to [mount files](https://docs.docker.com/storage/bind-mounts/).

 ### Run a Cypress Test

-If you already have Cyress tests set up, or would like to try the default test created in the `cypress/integrations` project folder, you can use SauceCTL to run a test in a Docker container, and pass the info to Sauce Labs with the command:
+Now that you have everything installed and a project created, you can use SauceCTL to run a test in a Docker container, and pass the info to Sauce Labs with the command:

 ```
 saucectl run